How Much Does Long-Term Care Insurance Cost?

 Policy costs will depend on a variety of factors specific to your situation.
 The amount of benefits within your policy and your health will impact the cost the most.

 Because health is a deciding factor in the overall policy cost, you should consider insurance while you're young and healthy.
-Applying for coverage at a younger age will also help you keep your costs down.
+Applying for coverage while younger will also help you keep your costs down.
 You can read the tables below for more information on policy costs by age.

 How Much Does Long-Term Care Insurance Cost Based on Your Age Range?